franioli/image_watcher_app/README.md

    **Note2**: If you are running the app locally, set the path to the directories you want to observe as for your local machine.

-   Then, run the app and add the directories you want to observe with the following command:
+   Then, run the app with:

    ```bash
    python app